ultimatecoder/cpython/Doc/extending/newtypes.rst

    *visit* and *arg* in order to use :c:func:`Py_VISIT`.
 This is to encourage uniformity across these boring implementations.

-We also need to provide a method for clearing any subobjects that can participate in cycles.
-We implement the method and reimplement the deallocator to use it::
+We also need to provide a method for clearing any sub-objects that can participate in cycles.
+We implement the method and re-implement the deallocator to use it::

    static int